-A bank's profitability affects its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, likely making the bank better prepared to withstand economic shocks.
-Banks that are losing money, however, have less ability to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
+Banks that are losing money, however, are less able to do those things.

-One widely used measure of a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
-Banner Bank's most recent annualized quarterly return on equity was 8.01 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+Banner Bank's most recent annualized quarterly return on equity was 4.99 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $51.6 million on total equity of $1.30 billion.
-The bank reported an annualized return on average assets, or ROA, of 1.06 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $64.6 million on total equity of $1.30 billion for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.66 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.